 What Is An Antibody?

 Our body is pretty remarkable.
 It protects us in ways that we don’t visually see day-to-day.
-One such way is through antibodies.
-So, how do antibodies work?
+One such way is through antibodies, but what are antibodies?
+How do antibodies work?

 First, let’s start with what an antibody actually is.
 They are specialized Y-shaped proteins that bind to foreign invaders in the body.
 It could be anything from viruses, bacteria, fungi or parasites.
 They are the immune system’s search team hunting down these invaders.